himmetcanumutlu/MuzikTuruTaniyanAi/README.md

 ## Türkçe

-MuzikTuruTanima, kullanıcı tarafından verilen bir müzik dosyasını analiz ederek parçanın çoğunlukla hangi müzik türüne ait olduğunu tahmin eden bir müzik türü tanıma projesidir.
-Sistem, müziği 30 saniyelik bölümlere ayırır ve her bölümü daha önce öğrendiği tür özellikleriyle karşılaştırır.
-Ardından elde edilen sonuçları değerlendirerek parçanın genel türünü belirler.
+MuzikTuruTanima, verilen bir müzik dosyasının türünü tahmin etmeye yönelik geliştirilmiş bir projedir.
+Sistem, müziği 30 saniyelik bölümlere ayırır ve her bölümü daha önce öğrendiği müzik türleriyle karşılaştırır.
+Bu karşılaştırmalar sonucunda müziğin çoğunluk olarak hangi türe ait olduğunu saptar.

-Proje yalnızca tahmin yapmakla kalmaz; kullanıcı sistemin verdiği sonucun hatalı olduğunu düşünürse doğru tür bilgisini öğretebilir.
-Bu sayede sistem zamanla yeni örneklerden öğrenebilir ve daha doğru tahminler yapabilecek şekilde geliştirilebilir.
+Proje, tahmin sonucunun hatalı olduğunu düşündüğünüz durumlarda doğru türü öğretme imkanı da sunar.
+Böylece kullanıcı, sistemin verdiği sonuca müdahale ederek doğru bilgiyi ekleyebilir.

 ## English

-MuzikTuruTanima is a music genre recognition project that analyzes a music file provided by the user and predicts which genre the track mostly belongs to.
-The system divides the music into 30-second segments and compares each segment with the genre features it has previously learned.
-It then evaluates the results and determines the overall genre of the track.
+MuzikTuruTanima is a project developed to predict the genre of a given music file.
+The system divides the music into 30-second segments and compares each segment with the music genres it has previously learned.
+Based on these comparisons, it determines which genre the music mostly belongs to.

-The project does not only make predictions; if the user thinks the prediction is incorrect, they can teach the system the correct genre.
-In this way, the system can learn from new examples over time and improve its prediction accuracy.
+The project also provides the option to teach the correct genre if you think the prediction is wrong.
+This allows the user to correct the system's result by adding the accurate genre information.

 ---